ITE-5th/skill-question-answering/README.md

 Answers questions about image from connected camera using remote server

 ## Examples
- * "Question what are they doing?"
+ * "Can i ask you what are they doing?"

 ## Credits
 ITE-5th